cindidong/DH110/Assignments/3/README.md

 ### Step 2: Target users
 #### What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme)
 > - Demographics: Anyone who is interested in learning about music theory, but probably on the younger side (10 years old to 50 years old) since this is a website.
-> - Preference: Users who have no experience with music theory up to users who are at an intermediate level with music theory.
+> - Preference: Users who have no experience with music theory up to users who are at an intermediate level with music theory (who might need a quick refresher on basic concepts or want to learn a more advanced concept).
 Those who are too advanced probably wouldn't need the lessons on the website.
 > - Expertise: There are some more advanced lessons on the website, so the expertise level regarding music theory could range from beginners to intermediate.
 #### In which context (where, why, under which conditions) would the users do that activity?
 > Users would typically use this website in their free time in their home.
 If they wished to learn about music for their own benefit/hobby, they would access this website in their free time probably in their own homes.
 Likewise, those who wanted use this website as a supplement to a music theory class would also probably access this website in their free time in their own homes.